angelrps/MasterDataScience_FinalProject/README.md

 **Manhattan Taxi Demand Predictor** is a machine learning app that predicts for the next three days how many passengers will request a taxi in Manhattan (New York).
 Predictions are shown grouped by city zone and in hourly periods.

 ## Why?
 And why is it relevant?
+I wanted my project to be potentially **profitable in the real market**.
 If a taxi driver could know in advance (and with precision) which boroughs or areas are going to have the biggest demand, he could optimize his workday by driving only around those areas.
 He could choose whether to earn more money in the same time or save that time for his family/personal life.
 Either way, it will improve his life.

+On the other side, I wanted to **solve an existing problem**.
 There has been a lot of debate in the past regarding [how Uber is literally eating the traditional street hail taxi market](https://www.cityandstateny.com/articles/policy/transportation/comparing-cabs-uber-new-york-city.html).
 Taxi drivers are afraid that they cannot compete with the kind of on-demand fare-adjusted service Uber provide, based in cutting-edge technology.

-I think that traditional taxi drivers should also make use of advance technology like this machine learning app in order to improve their service and profitability.
+I think that traditional taxi drivers should also make use of advance technology like my machine learning app in order to improve their service and profitability.

 # 2_Methodology
 ## 2_1_Data Engineering